-Foundation heave can occur in a number of ways.
+Foundation heave can occur in several ways.
 First, it can be caused by frost.
 Sudden freezes can cause your foundation to bulge upward, cracking both your foundation and basement floor.
 Foundation heave can also be caused by tree root invasion.

 Whatever the cause of cracks in your basement floor, the inevitable result will be water and dampness.
-Water and dampness in your property can cause a number of serious issues, but the most common and pressing are:
+Water and dampness in your property can cause many serious issues, but the most common and pressing are:

 - Mold and mildew formation